• Japan Tips

 Taxis in Japan are often considered an expensive and inconvenient alternative to the superb public transport that is on offer in the big cities.

-However, if you have a lot of luggage that needs transporting, you’re in a big group, or it’s after midnight, and all the buses and trains in Japan have stopped running, you might need to hail a cab.
+However, if you have a lot of luggage that needs transporting, you’re in a big group, or it’s after midnight, and all the subways and trains in Japan have stopped running, you might need to hail a cab.

-Taxis in Japan are also convenient in the smaller cities and towns where the public transport isn’t as good.
+Taxis in Japan are also highly convenient in the smaller cities and towns where the public transport isn’t as good.

 Japanese Taxis are usually very clean, the level of service is high, and so are the prices.
 But don’t worry, drivers don’t take advantage of their clients and fares are calculated by running metres.